 - Address: 527 Duval Street, Key West, FL 33040

-- Highlights: Originally opened in the 1920s, The Strand Theater is a prime example of Art Deco with its ornate façade and marquee.
-Though now the home of a Walgreens, it still showcases its architectural beauty and historic charm.
+- Highlights: Originally opened in the 1920s, The Strand Theater is one of the most famous Key West landmarks and a prime example of Art Deco with its ornate façade and marquee.
+Though now the home of a Walgreens, it still showcases its architectural beauty and historic charm and is a must-see on your Art Deco walking tour.

 - Make sure to see the neon lights at night on this building and others in the same area!